Brun5y/Getting-and-Cleaning-Data-Course-Project/Codebook.md

  ** In every 2.56 second interval the accleration due to gravity in the y direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tGravityAcc-mean()-Y.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [11] "Gravity Accelerometer Mean Z" - a numeric observation where:

  ** In every 2.56 second interval the accleration due to gravity in the z direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tGravityAcc-mean()-Z.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table .

  * [12] "Gravity Accelerometer Standard Deviation X" - a numeric observation where:

  ** In every 2.56 second interval the accleration due to gravity in the x direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tGravityAcc-std()-X.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [13] "Gravity Accelerometer Standard Deviation Y" - a numeric observation where:

  ** In every 2.56 second interval the accleration due to gravity in the y direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tGravityAcc-std()-Y.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [14] "Gravity Accelerometer Standard Deviation Z - a numeric observation where:

  ** In every 2.56 second interval the accleration due to gravity in the z direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tGravityAcc-std()-Z.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [15] "Body Accelerometer Jerk Mean X" - a numeric observation where:

  ** In every 2.56 second interval the jerk in the x direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAccJerk-mean()-X.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [16] "Body Accelerometer Jerk Mean Y" - a numeric observation where:

  ** In every 2.56 second interval the jerk in the y direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAccJerk-mean()-Y.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [17] "Body Accelerometer Jerk Mean Z" - a numeric observation where:

  ** In every 2.56 second interval the jerk in the z direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAccJerk-mean()-Z.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [18] "Body Accelerometer Jerk Standard Deviation X" - a numeric observation where:

  ** In every 2.56 second interval the jerk in the x direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAccJerk-std()-X.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [19] "Body Accelerometer Jerk Standard Deviation Y" - a numeric observation where:

  ** In every 2.56 second interval the jerk in the x direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAccJerk-std()-Y.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [20] "Body Accelerometer Jerk Standard Deviation Z" - a numeric observation where:

  ** In every 2.56 second interval the jerk in the x direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAccJerk-std()-Z.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [21] "Body Gyroscope Mean X" - a numeric observation where:

  ** In every 2.56 second interval the angular velocity about the x-axis was recorded by the gyroscope 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyro-mean()-X.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [22] "Body Gyroscope Mean Y" - a numeric observation where:

  ** In every 2.56 second interval the angular velocity about y-axis was recorded by the gyroscope 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyro-mean()-Y.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [23] "Body Gyroscope Mean Z" - a numeric observation where:

  ** In every 2.56 second interval the angular velocity about z-axis was recorded by the gyroscope 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyro-mean()-Z.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [24] "Body Gyroscope Standard Deviation X" - a numeric observation where:

  ** In every 2.56 second interval the angular velocity about x-axis was recorded by the gyroscope 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyro-std()-X.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [25] "Body Gyroscope Standard Deviation Y" - a numeric observation where:

  ** In every 2.56 second interval the angular velocity about y-axis was recorded by the gyroscope 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyro-std()-Y.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [26] "Body Gyroscope Standard Deviation Z" - a numeric observation where:

  ** In every 2.56 second interval the angular velocity about y-axis was recorded by the gyroscope 128 times for the given subject participating in the given activity.
+ ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
- ** The standard deviation of each 2.56 second interval was then calculated.
+Its variable name was tBodyGyro-std()-Z.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [27] "Body Gyroscope Jerk Mean X" - a numeric observation where:

  ** In every 2.56 second interval the jerk for the rotation about x-axis was recorded by the gyroscope 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyroJerk-mean()-X.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [28] "Body Gyroscope Jerk Mean Y" - a numeric observation where:

  ** In every 2.56 second interval the jerk for the rotation about y-axis was recorded by the gyroscope 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyroJerk-mean()-Y.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [29] "Body Gyroscope Jerk Mean Z" - a numeric observation where:

  ** In every 2.56 second interval the jerk for the rotation about z-axis was recorded by the gyroscope 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyroJerk-mean()-Z.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [30] "Body Gyroscope Jerk Standard Deviation X" - a numeric observation where:

  ** In every 2.56 second interval the jerk for the rotation about x-axis was recorded by the gyroscope 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyroJerk-std()-X.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [31] "Body Gyroscope Jerk Standard Deviation Y" - a numeric observation where:

  ** In every 2.56 second interval the jerk for the rotation about y-axis was recorded by the gyroscope 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyroJerk-std()-X.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [32] "Body Gyroscope Jerk Standard Deviation Z" - a numeric observation where:

  ** In every 2.56 second interval the jerk for the rotation about z-axis was recorded by the gyroscope 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyroJerk-std()-X.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [33] "Body Accelerometer Magnitude Mean" - a numeric observation where:

  ** In every 2.56 second interval the  magitude of the net accleration was calculated from the accelerometer data 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAccMag-mean().
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [34] "Body Accelerometer Magnitude Standard Deviation" - a numeric observation where:

  ** In every 2.56 second interval the  magitude of the net accleration was calculated from the accelerometer data 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAccMag-std().
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [35] "Gravity Accelerometer Magnitude Mean" - a numeric observation where:

  ** In every 2.56 second interval the  magitude of the net accleration due to gravity was calculated from the accelerometer data 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tGravityAccMag-mean().
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [36] "Gravity Accelerometer Magnitude Standard Deviation" - a numeric observation where:

  ** In every 2.56 second interval the  magitude of the net accleration due to gravity was calculated from the accelerometer data 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tGravityAccMag-std().
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [37] "Body Accelerometer Jerk Magnitude Mean" - a numeric observation where:

  ** In every 2.56 second interval the  magitude of the jerk was calculated from the accelerometer data 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAccJerkMag-mean().
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.